• Results (1,903)

 Parka3415/1 a-b

 Large blue fabric parka (part a) with deep front pockets.
 The pocket openings, hem, and cuffs are lined with two rows of white and red ricrac.
 Above the hem is a Delta braid.
-Dark blue wool inner coat (part b), with deep purple fabric lining, and fur trim around hood and hem.
+Dark blue wool inner coat (part b), with deep purple fabric lining, and wolf fur trim around hood and hem.
 Decorated with appliqué polar bears on each patch pocket, and two mirrored appliqué designs of a hunter in a light blue parka and red pants dragging a beluga.
 The manufacturer label reads, 'Handcrafted in the Canadian Arctic by the Inuvik Sewing Centre".
 Both inner and outer coats have heavy duty metal zippers down front opening.

 Culture